College of Music

 Students enrolled in other divisions of the University may take courses in music with the approval of the instructor and the Dean of the College of Music.

-Liberal Studies for the 21st Century Program.
-Undergraduates are required to meet the liberal studies requirements as specified in the various music curricula.
+CoreFSU Curriculum.
+Undergraduates are required to meet the CoreFSU Curriculum requirements as specified in the various music curricula.

 Specific Requirements for all Music Majors

 Placement Audition.
 All entering students are required to take a placement audition in applied music.
 All applicants must meet appropriate minimum standards through this audition before being granted admission to the College of Music.
 This audition is heard by a faculty jury and is closed to all except the area faculty concerned.
 Students are expected to be prepared to play or sing representative works of acceptable repertoire.
-If students meet the minimum standard requirement but are below freshman level, they must enroll in the applied music MV_101_series until prepared for the MV_131_or MV_141_ series.
+If students do not meet the minimum standard requirement for applied study, they may reattempt in a future admission cycle (up to a maximum of three unsuccessful attempts).
 All students have the option of a reexamination for a higher course number at the end of any semester.

 Jury Examinations.
 All students must meet the applied music proficiencies for their individual degree program each term for continuation in the music major.
 Jury examinations are required of all majors and principals at the completion of a two-semester sequence.